The Five (talk show): Programming announcements and changes

 On October 3, 2011, after successful ratings and high popularity, Fox News announced that The Five would become a permanent series, as the program had previously been announced to last only during the summer.
 In 2013, The Five was the second-most-watched program in all of cable news in the United States, placing only behind The O'Reilly Factor, also on the Fox News Channel.
 The program has occasionally been the number one rated cable news series in the key 25 to 54 viewing demographic.
 Co-host Andrea Tantaros left the show in 2014 after she was named co-host of Outnumbered.
 On February 27, 2017, the program was moved to Studio F with a graphics makeover.
 On April 24, 2017, The Five moved to the 9 p.m. hour, following the cancellation of The O'Reilly Factor.
 In May 2017, liberal co-host Bob Beckel was fired from Fox News due to racism allegations.
 On September 25, 2017, The Five returned to its original 5 p.m. time slot to satisfy viewer preference.

 In July 2018, founding co-host Kimberly Guilfoyle departed the program.
+Donna Brazile, former head of the Democratic National Committee who joined the network from 2019 and 2021, served as a guest host on the program.
 On May 26, 2021, the shows founding liberal co-host Juan Williams announced he would be leaving the program to stay with his family in Washington D.C. after the show returned to in studio production in NYC.

-In January 2022, The Five announced Jeanine Pirro would be named co-host of the program along with rotating liberal co-hosts Geraldo Rivera, Jessica Tarlov and Harold Ford Jr.
+In January 2022, The Five announced Jeanine Pirro would be named co-host of the program along with rotating liberal co-hosts Geraldo Rivera, Jessica Tarlov and Harold Ford Jr. On June 21, 2023, liberal rotating host Geraldo Rivera announced he would be departing the program on June 30, 2023.
+On June 29, 2023, he announced that he had been fired from the show hours before his scheduled appearance.
+Co-host Jeanine Pirro departed the program on May 8, 2025 after being named U.S attorney for the District of Columbia by Donald Trump.